BigDataForSanDiego/Team-122/proposal_submission_form_2024.md

 #### Team Name: `Desert Pythons`

 #### Your teams hackathon idea in One sentence:
-##### `Create an app to improve access to healthcare specialists for recipients of state-federally funded programs living in rural areas such as Imperial County as well as collect data on the populace seeking specialized services.`
+##### `Create an app/platform to improve access to healthcare specialists for recipients of state-federally funded programs living in rural areas such as Imperial County as well as collect data on the populace seeking specialized services.`

 #### A visual